9brada6/tabs-with-posts/development.md

 - ### Article Blocks

     - The line clamp work on 96% desktop browsers.
 On IE11 ellipses(...) are not displayed, but the text is on 3 lines.

+- ### Plugins

+    - It seems that MU Plugins work, but we can't get the version yet.